The New EIF & FE Handbook Published 14 May 2019 Ofsted Inspection Nominee Training

 'Excellent.
 Book yourself on' Head of Quality –Stockton Riverside College

 Training for Ofsted Nominees under the 2019 Inspection Regime; New EIF and Ofsted FE Handbook published 14 May 2019

-This course has been completely updated, so that it always contains the latest information on the latest inspection arrangements.
-It covers the Ofsted Handbook that came into effect in November 2018, as well as the updates on 28 February 2019 for minor clarifications and which are currently in effect.
-Ofsted inspection arrangements place significant importance and responsibility on the role of the learning provider’s representative, “The Nominee”, both before and during the inspection.
+This course has been completely updated, so that it covers the New EIF and Ofsted FE Handbook published 14 May 2019, that will be implemented on 1 September 2019; as well as the 2015 CIF which is still currently in effect.
+The 2019 Ofsted inspection arrangements place significant importance and responsibility on the role of the learning provider’s representative, “The Nominee”, both before and during the inspection.
 This workshop provides high quality practical and pragmatic guidance on how Ofsted Inspection Nominees can maximise the effectiveness of their role, both before and during inspection.

 With just a 2-day notice period there will not be time for provider nominees to obtain useful advice, additional information, or arrange personal training once the inspection is announced.
 It is imperative that Colleges, Learning Providers and other organisations, subject to FE & Skills Inspections, plan ahead to ensure that their nominees – including a “back up” nominee in case of sickness or holidays - attend suitable training well in advance of a possible inspection.